 Relationships and Sex Education (RSHE) is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity.
-EMS - Orange Tree School (from here on referred to as OTS) and the Ridgeway site is committed to providing a rich RSHE that, in line with the School's aims and ethos, allows students to develop the knowledge and understanding of an increasing complex world.
+Orange Tree School (from here on referred to as OTS) is committed to providing a rich RSHE that, in line with the School's aims and ethos, allows students to develop the knowledge and understanding of an increasing complex world.